ed7543/timski_proekt/README.md

 - **Rate limiting**: `/api/auth/register`, `/api/auth/login`, and `/api/auth/forgot-password` are limited to 5 requests/minute per IP (`slowapi`, in-memory store — fine for a single-process deployment; swap in a Redis storage backend if this ever runs with multiple workers).
 - **Email verification / password reset**: `backend/utils/email.py::send_email()` sends via the Resend API if `RESEND_API_KEY` is set; otherwise it falls back to **printing the link to the server console** (`[DEV] ... link: ...`).
 Fine for local dev/demo without a Resend account configured.
 - **Chat history**: every chat lives in a `Conversation` (id, owner, title, subject, timestamps) which owns an ordered list of `ChatMessage` rows (role, content, author, timestamp).
 Deleting a conversation cascades and deletes its messages.
 A conversation is visible only to its owner and any invited members (see "Group chat" below) — `conversationRoute.py`'s `_get_member_conversation` helper returns a 404 (not a 403) if you try to access a conversation you don't own or belong to, so you can't even tell whether a given conversation ID belongs to someone else.
+- **Permanent conversation numbering**: the frontend's masthead shows each conversation as "No. NN" (magazine-issue style) — `Conversation.issue_no`, stamped once at creation from `User.conversation_seq` (migration `b1e4a7c92d05`), the owner's Nth-ever conversation.
+Both are plain integer columns, not something recomputed from the live conversation list, specifically so deleting an earlier conversation never renumbers the ones that came after it.
+Assigned via an atomic `UPDATE ...
+RETURNING` (`conversationRoute.py::create_conversation` and `chat_service.py::resolve_conversation` — there are two conversation-creation paths, since sending a first message with no `conversation_id` yet auto-creates one) so two concurrent creates for the same user can't collide on the same number.
 - **Streaming + persistence**: `/api/chat` streams the AI's reply via SSE.
 Because the database session tied to the HTTP request closes as soon as the streaming response starts, the code opens a **second, fresh database session** partway through the stream just to save the assistant's final reply once it's fully generated.
 - **Graceful failure mid-stream**: if Groq errors out partway through a response (rate limit, timeout, etc.), the backend catches it, sends the client a proper `event: error` SSE frame with a readable message (e.g. "You're sending messages too fast"), and still saves whatever partial answer had already been generated instead of losing it.
 The frontend shows the error alongside the partial answer rather than replacing it.
 Covered by `backend/tests/test_chat_route.py` — verified the tests actually catch a regression here, not just pass regardless, by temporarily reverting the fix and confirming they failed.
 - **Stop generating**: the composer's send button turns into a stop button while a response is streaming (`useChatStream`'s `abort()`, backed by a real `AbortController`).
 Clicking it always stops the client from receiving/showing more text. **Known limitation**: unlike the server-error case above, a client-initiated disconnect doesn't reliably trigger the same save-partial-reply path — Starlette/anyio can raise `RuntimeError: aclose(): asynchronous generator is already running` when cleaning up the stream generator on a client disconnect, which is a deeper async cleanup issue than this fix addresses.
 So stopping generation is instant and reliable; the partial answer being saved to that conversation's history on a *user-initiated* stop is not guaranteed (it is guaranteed on a *server-side* error).